thzgr/thzgr.github.io/_pages/about.md

 Some topics I'm interested in:

 .
-Data Engineering, Spark, Data pipelines, Python, Cloud computing, Databases (mostly PostgreSQL)
+Data Engineering, Spark, data pipelines, Python, cloud computing, Databases (mostly PostgreSQL)

 .
-Bioinformatics, Transcriptomics, Liver disease, Statistics
+Bioinformatics, transcriptomics, NASH/NAFLD, statistics

 .
-Linux & FOSS, Hardware
+Linux & FOSS, hardware

 And bicycles!

-#### Let's see what else
+## Let's see what else

 Be kind, help someone, learn how to live, don't live to work.

 Stop comparing yourself to others, they don't live your life.

 No racism, no homophobia, no transphobia, no fascism and more.

-### Wanna talk?
+## Wanna talk?

 Hit me up on [Tutanota](mailto:thzgr@tuta.io) through thzgr at tuta dot io.

 If you prefer you can contact via [Protonmail](mailto:thzgr@proton.me) through thzgr at proton dot me.